Can You Alter the Internal Layout of a Grade II Listed Building?

 It’s a case by case analysis: each building needs to be considered separately, as the historic fabric varies significantly.
 You might be able to remove a significant portion of a wall, a very small section, or none at all.

-At James Clague, Anske, our Built Heritage and Conservation Practitioner, ensures that our projects comply with national legislation and gain listed building consent.
-He carries out a thorough site inspection, so he can create a report on the architectural features which need to be preserved.
-Anske uses this to compile a heritage statement and an analysis of the building’s significance, which help him justify the removal of architectural features to the local planning authority.
+At James Clague, we ensure that our projects comply with national legislation and gain listed building consent.
+We carry out a thorough site inspection, so we can create a report on the architectural features which need to be preserved.
+We use this to compile a heritage statement and an analysis of the building’s significance, which help us justify the removal of architectural features to the local planning authority.

 The consultation process begins with a detailed inspection and survey and is followed by an in-depth report on findings.
 If removing a wall is not possible, we make a number of alternative suggestions, such as building an extension.